 - Electrocution or severe personal injury can occur when performing various installation and service functions such as making electrical connections, drilling holes, or lifting equipment.
-Therefore only experienced electricians should install this product in accordance with national, state and any other electrical codes having jurisdiction.
+Therefore, only experienced and qualified electricians should install this product in compliance with national, state, and any other applicable codes, ordinances, and regulations.
 Perform all work under the direction of the installation or service crew safety foreman. - The sound output of sirens is capable of causing permanent hearing damage.
-To prevent excessive exposure, carefully plan siren placement, post warnings and restrict access to areas near the sirens.
+To prevent excessive exposure, carefully plan siren placement, post warnings, and restrict access to areas near the sirens.
 Sirens may be operated from remote control points.
-Whenever possible, disconnect all siren power including batteries before working near the siren. - After installation or service, test the siren system to confirm that it is operating properly.
-Test the system regularly to confirm that it will be operational in an emergency. - If future service personnel do not have these warnings and all other instructions shipped with the equipment to refer to, the siren system may not provide the intended audible warning and service personnel may be exposed to death, permanent hearing loss, or other bodily injury.
+Whenever possible, disconnect all siren power, including batteries, before working near the siren.
+Review and comply with any local or state noise control ordinances as well as OSHA noise exposure standards, regulations, and guidelines. - After installation or service, test the siren system to confirm that it is operating properly.
+Test the system regularly to confirm that it will be operational in an emergency. - If future service and operating personnel do not have these instructions to refer to and are not properly trained, the system may not provide the intended audible warning, and service personnel may be exposed to hazards that could result in death, permanent hearing loss, or other bodily injuries.
 File these instructions in a safe place and refer to them periodically.
-Give a copy of these instructions to new recruits and trainees.
-Also, give a copy to anyone who is going to service or repair the sirens.
+Give a copy of these instructions to recruits and trainees.
+Also give a copy to anyone who is going to service or repair the siren.